espressif/esp-idf/docs/en/security/flash-encryption.rst

   The eFuse ``FLASH_CRYPT_CONFIG`` determines the number of bits in the flash encryption key which are "tweaked" with the block offset.
 For details, see :ref:`flash-encryption-algorithm`.

-  On the first boot or the firmware bootloader, this value is set to the maximum ``0xF``.
+  On the first boot of the firmware bootloader, this value is set to the maximum ``0xF``.

   It is possible to burn this eFuse manually and write protect it before the first boot in order to select different tweak values.
 However, this is not recommended.